ucsb/campus-cloud-docs/pages/about.md

 The UCSB Campus Cloud provides managed, policy-compliant cloud environments on AWS, Azure, and GCP for the campus community.
-The Cloud Team (ITS-CCID) operates a "Landing Zone" for each provider — a pre-configured, secure multi-account environment that gives you a head start on security, compliance, and networking.
+The Cloud Team (ITS-CCID) operates a Campus Cloud Landing Zone for each provider — a pre-configured, secure multi-account environment that gives you a head start on security, compliance, and networking.

 Using the Campus Cloud means: